mmstroik/sentiment_analysis/README.md

 ## Overview

 The Sentiment Analysis Tool is a GUI-based Python application that uses the OpenAI API to analyze the sentiment of text samples (e.g., tweets) stored in an Excel file.
-It has prompt customization options and integration with the Brandwatch API for updating BW metadata.
+It has prompt customization options and integration with the Brandwatch API for updating sentiment and other metadata in BW.

 ## Table of Contents